iamtruptimane/ECS-blue-green-deployment/README.md

     2. [ecs-green](https://github.com/iamtruptimane/ECS-blue-green-deployment/tree/main/ecs-green)

-    _NOte : compress these files to zip and upload in Amazon s3 bucket._
+    _Note : compress these files to zip and upload in Amazon s3 bucket._
 ## Step 1: Logging In to the Amazon Web Services Console
 login to your AWS account using your credentials.